• quick signup

 • Am I eligible for the EU Blue Card?

-You are eligible when you are a non-EU citizen, and you have completed tertiary education and/or you have three years or more professional experience in the profession related to your profile.
+You are eligible if you are a non-EU citizen and have completed tertiary education, or if you have at least three years of experience in a certain profession and consider yourself highly skilled in that profession.

 • Do I need an EU Blue Card to work in the EU?

-Non-EU citizens who want to work in the EU always need a work permit.
+Non-EU citizens who want to work in the EU always need authorization.

 You may not need a visa to enter the EU, but you always need a permit to work.